Southern Coleslaw Recipe

 • Some folks like their slaw finely chopped, so if desired, chop green cabbage in the food processor or blender before adding the dressing.

-It's recommended that you make this easy coleslaw recipe ahead of time so the flavors will have time to meld together.
-Simply mix it together and store in an airtight container in the refrigerator until time to serve.
+It's recommended that you make this southern coleslaw recipe ahead of time so the flavors will have time to blend together.
+Simply mix it and store in an airtight container in the refrigerator until time to serve.

 It's best when served the same day, but can be refrigerated at least a day in advance.
 Keep it cold at all times for best results.